MEd in Educational Technology

 - How does one write an educational technology research proposal, conduct research, analyse results and disseminate findings?

 About the course

 The course is offered over 2 years full-time or three years part time.
-(A full-time student takes all four modules in a year while a part-time student may take two modules per year).
+Year 1 is coursework and year 2 is minor dissertation.
+(A full-time student takes all four modules in a year, and spends the following year on a minor dissertation.
+A part-time student may take two modules per year whereby completing coursework in 2 years and doing a minor dissertation in year 3).
 The modules need to be undertaken in sequence as each module develops aspects of the research process from understanding the research problem and relevant literature, to situating the research problem within the appropriate context and choosing an appropriate theoretical framework.
 The research design process is an explicit part of module 4, the outcome of which is a research proposal, without which a student would not progress the minor dissertation.
 The minor dissertation is the primary focus in year 2.